New-look Competitive Play Calendar launches 2022 summer with Universal Tennis

-The new look 2022 Summer Competitive Play Calendar driving player centric development pathways and level-based competitive playing opportunities across the country, using the Universal Tennis UTR Rating as the new official rating system of Australia has been revealed.
+The summer of tennis officially launches today, with the new-look 2022 Summer Competitive Play Calendar driving player-centric development pathways and level-based competitive playing opportunities across the country, using the Universal Tennis UTR Rating as the new official rating system of Australia.

-Aiming to ensure tennis attracts and retains players of all abilities while also developing future champions, the long-term health of tennis in Australia remains at the forefront of Tennis Australia priorities.
+Aiming to ensure tennis attracts and retains players of all abilities whilst developing future champions, the long-term health of tennis in Australia remains at the forefront of Tennis Australia’s priorities.

 “Transitioning to a single rating system will provide improved level-based play for players of all ages and abilities.
-The introduction of the UTR Rating system alongside other changes outlined in the Blueprint is all focused on creating a positive playing environment conducive to improvements in the player experience and the development of skills,” Tennis Australia Chief Tennis Officer Tom Larner said.
+The introduction of the UTR Rating system alongside other changes outlined in the Blueprint is all focused on creating a positive playing environment conducive to improvements in the player experience and the development of skills,” said Tennis Australia Chief Tennis Officer Tom Larner.

 “We’re excited to see more players, playing more tennis, more of the time with regular opportunities to test themselves against the best within their state and across the country,” Larner continued.